Craig Stevens (actor): TV guest star

 He later starred as Professor Higgins in a national touring production of My Fair Lady with Jane Powell.
 He also made lengthy national tours in Cactus Flower, co-starring again with his wife.

-The Invisible Man and later career
+Later career

-Stevens co-starred with David McCallum in The Invisible Man for a single season on NBC during 1975–1976.
+In 1974, Stevens appeared in the made-for-television film Killer Bees, co-starring with Gloria Swanson, Kate Jackson and Edward Albert.
+He co-starred with David McCallum in The Invisible Man for a single season on NBC during 1975–1976.